 Coworking spaces globally have become a new trend in recent years, and whilst the pandemic has temporarily put a hold on business owners and entrepreneurs taking up these spaces, the trend will be back before we know it.
-There has always been a huge variety of businesses choosing coworking spaces, from freelancers to a new business owner looking to grow their business.
+There has always been a huge variety of businesses choosing coworking spaces, from freelancers to new business owners looking to grow their businesses.

 There are still lots of new startup founders working from their second bedroom or their garage, but the majority are looking for professional coworking spaces they can use to grow their business.
 The flexibility that these spaces provide means that entrepreneurs can scale at a rate that suits them.

 Of course, digital marketing is not a new phenomenon, but it is a part of modern business that has grown rapidly in recent times.
 Any company without a digital marketing strategy is unlikely to remain competitive within its industry.
 How does this relate to coworking though?
 Managing a digital marketing strategy can be hard for new companies, as there is a lot of complexity to consider.
 SEO in particular includes a lot of technical aspects which are time-consuming.

 New, growing businesses simply don’t have the time to allocate to marketing so there has been a sharp increase in the number of businesses outsourcing this work to freelancers.
 The demand for marketing freelancers has meant that there are lots of opportunities for those looking to start their own marketing business.
 These types of people often turn to coworking spaces to carry out their day-to-day jobs.